 Mike Charkow (Senior Arborist at Arbor Vitae Arboriculture) completed his training in May 2012 and has since inspected many trees in locations across Scotland, looking for signs of trees being used as bat roosts.
 View Mike’s Certificate: ‘Bats & Tree Related Works Guidelines & Survey Methods’ awarded by Echoes Ecology.

-Arbor Vitae Arboriculture recently carried out inspection of several Birch trees on the route of the new Beauly-Denny high-voltage power-line, to ensure no bat roosts would be disturbed.
+Arbor Vitae Arboriculture carried out inspection of several Birch trees on the route of the Beauly-Denny high-voltage power-line, to ensure no bat roosts would be disturbed.
 Find out more in our Case Study.